DahlitzFlorian/game-of-life/README.md

   - Patrick Hähn (https://github.com/haehnpt/ | @haehnpt)
   - Sebastian Schmitt (https://github.com/sebschmitt/ | @sebschmitt_)

+## User Information

+Invoking game of life can be done with or without a parameter.

+- Without a parameter a random field of dead and alive cells is generated.
+- With a file path of a ".txt"-file, the content of the file is read as a field of cells, e.g. ./gameOfLife input.txt

 ## Screenshot

 ![A screenshot of the application running in console](https://raw.githubusercontent.com/DahlitzFlorian/game-of-life/master/screen.png)